Timothy Childs

 Timothy Childs Jr. (January 1, 1790 – November 25, 1847) was a U.S. Representative from New York.
 He represented Monroe County for eight non-consecutive terms in Congress between 1829 and 1843.

 Early life

 Childs was born in Pittsfield, Massachusetts, on January 1, 1790.
-He was the son of Rachel (née Easton) Childs (1760–1852) and Timothy Childs (1748–1821), a Revolutionary War officer who studied at Harvard, became a physician and served in the Massachusetts House of Representatives.
+He was the son of Rachel (née Easton) Childs (1760–1852) and Timothy Childs (1748–1821), a Revolutionary War officer who studied at Harvard, became a medical doctor and served in the Massachusetts House of Representatives.

-He graduated from Williams College in 1811 and Litchfield Law School in 1814.
+Timothy Childs graduated from Williams College in 1811 and Litchfield Law School in 1814.
 He completed his studies at the Albany firm of Harmanus Bleecker, afterwards practicing law in New York, first in Canandaigua, and then in Rochester.

 Career

 Originally a Federalist, while residing in Canandaigua, Childs served in offices including Ontario County Commissioner and the judicial position of Master in Chancery.

 He served as district attorney of Monroe County, New York, from 1821 to 1831, the first to hold this position.
 He served as a member of the New York State Assembly in 1828, and in the late 1820s he also served as Monroe County judge.

 Childs was elected as an Anti-Mason to the Twenty-first Congress (March 4, 1829 – March 3, 1831).
 After his term expired he returned to practicing law in Rochester.

 In 1833, he was elected again to the New York State Assembly.

 In 1834, he was elected as an Anti-Jacksonian to the Twenty-fourth Congress.
 He was reelected as a Whig in 1836, and served from March 4, 1835, to March 3, 1839.
 During his 1837 to 1839 term, Childs was appointed Chairman of the Committee on Expenditures in the Post Office Department.

 Childs was elected to Congress again as a Whig in 1840 and served one term, March 4, 1841, to March 3, 1843.
 He resumed practicing law following the completion of his final term in Congress.